Palmdale man convicted of torture-murder of girlfriend’s 8-year-old son

 “Isauro exploded in a rage of anger” and later “described his anger as a 20 on a scale of 10” to a detective, Sklar said.
 “He was completely out of control.”

-But once his client realized Gabriel was unconscious, “he immediately took steps to begin to revive him,” the defense attorney said.
+But once his client realized Gabriel was unconscious, “he immediately took steps to begin to revive him,” the defense attorney said, telling jurors that Aguirre had run cold water over the boy while “repeatedly hollering his name” and told the boy’s mother to call 911 for help.

+He said his client realized that a call to 911 would result in his arrest, and described Aguirre’s subsequent statements to investigators as “genuine remorse” for what he had done rather than expressions of self-pity for his own predicament.

+Aguirre’s attorney also asked jurors why the last attack on the child occurred while two of his siblings — who testified during Aguirre’s trial — were home and why the boy’s body was not disposed of in an effort to conceal what had happened to him if his client intended to kill the boy.

-The attorney also alleged that Gabriel’s mother was the one who hit the boy with a belt, shot him with a BB gun, forced him to eat cat feces and was responsible for much of the abuse prior to his death.
+The attorney also alleged that Gabriel’s mother was the one who hit the boy with a belt, shot him with a BB gun and was responsible for much of the abuse prior to his death.

 Los Angeles County Fire Department personnel went to the family’s home in the 200 block of East Avenue Q-10 in Palmdale in response to a call that Gabriel was not breathing.
 He was declared brain-dead that day and taken off life support two days later.

-Note: Editor’s note: An earlier version of this story was updated to include quotes from outside the court and more details.